JudithLamb/Cluster-tracking/README.md

 ![example visualization](Figure/shiny_prog.png)

 This R shiny app allows to choose between the two clustering strategies and to display clusters greater than or equal to the selected limit size.
-The following code should be executed in R to launch the application:
+The following code should be executed in R to launch the application.

 ```{r}
 library(shiny)